 So why are there coffins in the Ghusl room?

-In Australia, all bodies are required to enter cemetery grounds in a coffin of sorts.
-A body in a coffin is also easier to handle and transport than just a shrouded body.
-So the coffins I saw have been re-used countless times to take the deceased to a cemetery where the body is then removed from the casket for burial.
+In Australia, all bodies are required to enter cemetery grounds in a coffin.
+So the coffins I saw have been re-used countless times to take the deceased to a cemetery where the shrouded body is then removed from the coffin for burial.

 According to Queensland’s Muslim Funeral Services the body should enter the grave from the direction of where the feet will be (ie. from the rear of the grave).
 And the body should rest on its right hand side (supported by sand, for example) so the deceased’s face will face towards Mecca in Saudi Arabia (technically it faces the Qiblah – the direction of the sacred shrine of the Ka’bah in Mecca).
 Once in the grave, the ties or ropes around the head and feet can be untied.